Data Connections

 DigiUsher cannot create, modify, or delete any of your OCI resources.

-Use Terraform or OCI Resource Manager for the fastest setup
+Use OCI Resource Manager for the fastest setup

 If your organization's policies require manual resource provisioning, follow the steps below.